 © Crown Copyright 2009 GBNNSS

-The species is not currently in the wild in Scotland and new records are essential, particularly where a rapid response to tackle the problem is possible
+This species was first found in the wild in Scotland in 2024 so new records are essential, particularly where a rapid response to tackle the problem is possible

 What will happen to my report?